Enzymes are proteins in nature that function as biological catalysts. They speed up the reaction and remain unchanged.

 Some antibiotics, like bactericides, fight bacteria by damaging its white cell walls causing them to burst and die.
 Other antibiotics interfere with protein synthesis and stop the growth of the bacteria.

 They have no effect on human cells (no cell walls) and the structures involved in protein production are different from that of bacteria.

 Antibiotics are obtained from sources like:

-- Bacteria (Actinobacterium Streptomyces) produces the antibiotic streptomycin.
+- Bacteria (Actinobacterium Streptomyces) produce the antibiotic streptomycin.

-Different types of penicillin are produced by different fungus.
+Different types of penicillin are produced by different fungi.
 They are chemicals altered in the lab to make them more effective and enable them to work with different diseases.

 Steps of production

 - The fermenting tank is filled with a nutrient solution of sugar (lactose) or corn liquor which contains sugar and amino acids.